Students on Academic Probation or Suspension

 The PASS program provides dedicated support to academically 'at risk' students (e.g., students on academic probation or suspension).
 The program’s ultimate goal is to rebuild students’ motivation, model successful behaviors and raise students’ self-awareness (i.e., to build students’ resilience).

-The PASS Program comprises a seven-week course (non-credit-bearing) in one term followed by individualized monitoring and support in the subsequent term.
+The PASS Program comprises a six-week course (non-credit-bearing) in one term followed by individualized monitoring and support in the subsequent term.
 Each week of the course includes the following:

-- a two-hour “class meeting” focusing on foundational academic skills (listening, note-taking, reading, writing, problem-solving, critical thinking and research skills)
+- a two-hour “class meeting” focusing on foundational academic skills (study planning, note-taking, writing, problem-solving, critical thinking and research skills)

 - reflective writing exercises

-In addition, all PASS participants are required to attend both an intake and exit interview and a one-on-one consultation with a writing specialist to discuss their post-PASS writing assessment.
+In addition, all PASS participants are required to attend both an intake and exit interview and a one-on-one consultation with a writing specialist to discuss their writing assignments.
 Visit our PASS Program page for more information.

-If you are on academic probation or suspension and you'd like to book an appointment at the RGASC, please call us at 905-828-3858, or send an email to firstname.lastname@example.org.
+If you are on academic probation or suspension and you'd like to book an appointment at the RGASC, please send an email to email@example.com.